Yi Zhou

-Yi Zhou (周依 (Zhōu Yī)) (born 1978) is a Chinese film director, writer, model, producer and multimedia artist.
+Yi Zhou (周依 (Zhōu Yī)) (born 1978) is a Chinese film director, writer, producer and multimedia artist.

 Early life

 Yi Zhou was born in Shanghai in 1978.
 When she was nine years old, she moved to Rome.
-She studied at the American University of Paris where and later graduated from the London School of Economics.
+She studied at the American University of Paris and later graduated from the London School of Economics.
 After leaving university, she embarked on a career in Paris as an artist.

 Artistic career

 Zhou's first major exhibit was for the Jérôme de Noirmont gallery in Paris in 2002.
-She installed her sculpture and video projection work, Paradise, in the Piazza della Signoria and the Palazzo Vecchio in Florence in 2006.
+She installed her sculpture and video projection work Paradise in the Piazza della Signoria and the Palazzo Vecchio in Florence in 2006.

 In 2008, the Comité Vendôme asked Zhou to create a public project for Place Vendôme.
-She created an artwork based on the symbolic meaning of the Vendôme Column that gives its name to the square.
-Zhou created two 8 meter-high columns, located on a diagonal axis with the Vendôme Column as the central point.
-Each of these two columns is composed of 1280 small towers that are placed on a circular.
-This project was commissioned by art historian Diana Widmaier Picasso and it was presented before the world expo in Shanghai.
+She created artwork based on the symbolic meaning of the Vendôme Column that gives its name to the square.
+Zhou created two 8-meter-high columns, located on a diagonal axis with the Vendôme Column as the central point.
+Each of the two new columns is composed of 1280 small towers.
+The project was commissioned by art historian Diana Widmaier Picasso and was presented at the World Expo in Shanghai.

-In 2010, Zhou relocated back to China and founded YiZhouStudio and production company in Shanghai.
-She has been compared Yoko Ono and Cindy Sherman by Vogue China as an active image maker switching in front and behind the camera.
-In 2011, Zhou was also named Tudou.com's (Chinese would-be YouTube) art-director and serves as art and fashion advisory member at Sina.com, which owns Chinese Twitter (Sina Weibo).
+In 2010, Zhou relocated back to China and founded YiZhouStudio, a branded content and creative production company based in Shanghai and Hong Kong.
+She has been compared to Yoko Ono and Cindy Sherman by Vogue China as an active image-maker both in front of and behind the camera.
+In 2011, Zhou was named art director of the Tudou video-charing website.
+She also serves as an art and fashion advisory member at Sina.com, which owns Sina Weibo.

-From 2010 to 2011, Zhou was brand ambassador for Clarins and sponsored by Clarins for her solo show in Venice during the 54th Venice Biennale in 2011.
-Since 2012, she has collaborated with the Italian luxury eyewear brand Persol, Hogan, Pringle, and Chanel.
+From 2010 to 2011, Zhou was brand ambassador for Clarins, which also sponsored her solo show at the 54th Venice Biennale in 2011.
+Since 2012, she has collaborated with the Italian luxury eyewear brand Persol, as well as the luxury brands Hogan, Pringle of Scotland, and Chanel.

-In 2011, her artwork DVF 2011 premiered in Beijing at Pace Gallery commissioned by Diane Von Fustenberg for her exhibition Journey of a Dress.
-Instead of painting or photographing Diane for her portrait, she created an original video work, music by the Oscar-winning Ennio Morricone, as a moving 3D portrait featuring Diane as an iconic figure from whose mouth other icons escape.
+In 2011, her artwork DVF 2011 premiered in Beijing at Pace Gallery, commissioned by Diane von Fürstenberg for her exhibition Journey of a Dress.
+Instead of painting or photographing von Fürstenberg for her portrait, she created a video with music by composer Ennio Morricone, as a moving 3D portrait depicting her subject as an iconic figure from whose mouth other icons spring.